 - From study to work - as well as the opportunities above, you'll have access to a wealth of facilities and support which will help you to stand out from the crowd when you graduate.
-This includes a specialist second year module 'From Study to Work', which helps you to secure placement opportunities and prepare for a professional career.
-You will also be able to keep track of your progress using an online facility which helps you to recognise and record your personal, professional and academic development and to articulate your skills and knowledge to employers.
+This includes a specialist second year module 'From Study to Work', which equips you with the necessary knowledge and skills to secure placement opportunities and prepare for a professional career.
+You will also be able to keep track of your progress using an online facility which helps you to recognise and record your personal, professional and academic development, and to articulate your skills and knowledge to employers.

-- The University of Leeds Student Careers - you will also have access to the University’s award-winning Careers Centre - one of the largest in the country, which includes access to My Career Service - an online resource and database of thousands of internships and graduate vacancies.
+- The University of Leeds Student Careers - you will also have access to the University’s award-winning Careers Service - one of the largest in the country, which includes access to My-Career - an online resource and database of thousands of internships and graduate vacancies.

 We work closely with employers and industry experts to ensure that our courses are relevant to the changing business world.
 Employers regularly deliver presentations and workshops and many of our courses are professionally accredited - giving extra value to your degree.